 IsPropertyReference(V).
 Returns true if either the base value is an object or HasPrimitiveBase(V) is true; otherwise returns false.

 IsUnresolvableReference(V).
 Returns true if the base value is undefined and false otherwise.

+IsSuperReference(V).
+Returns true if this reference has a thisValue component.

 The following abstract operations are used in this specification to operate on references: